7.1 Work: The Scientific Definition

 A 75.0-kg person climbs stairs, gaining 2.50 meters in height.
 Find the work done to accomplish this task.

-(a) Calculate the work done on a 1500-kg elevator car by its cable to lift it 40.0 m at constant speed, assuming friction averages 100 N. (b) What is the work done on the lift by the gravitational force in this process? (c) What is the total work done on the lift?
+(a) Calculate the work done on a 1500-kg elevator car by its cable to lift it 40.0 m at constant speed, assuming friction averages 100 N. (b) What is the work done on the elevator car by the gravitational force in this process? (c) What is the total work done on the elevator car?

 Suppose a car travels 108 km at a speed of 30.0 m/s, and uses 2.0 gal of gasoline.
 Only 30% of the gasoline goes into useful work by the force that keeps the car moving at constant speed despite friction.
 (See Table 7.1 for the energy content of gasoline.) (a) What is the magnitude of the force exerted to keep the car moving at constant speed? (b) If the required force is directly proportional to speed, how many gallons will be used to drive 108 km at a speed of 28.0 m/s?